 You must possess considerable, independent research experience at a high, international level.
-Furthermore, you must have obtained your PhD or achieved equivalent qualifications, e.g., a positive assistant professorship evaluation ("adjunktbedømmelse"), at least 8 years before the expiration of the application deadline.
+Furthermore, you must have obtained your PhD at least 8 years before the expiration of the application deadline (after the deduction of relevant leave).
+If you do not have a PhD degree, you must have obtained equivalent qualifications, e.g., a positive assistant professor assessment ("adjunktbedømmelse"), at least 8 years before the application deadline.
+Periods of leave must be deducted (see section 4.3.6 concerning calculation of the PhD age).

-The exact date on which the PhD degree was awarded, as it appears from the signature on the PhD diploma, must be stated in the application form in e-grant (see section 4.3.5 concerning calculation of the PhD age with regard to leave).

-Your previous results will be assessed in relation to your career path (see section 4.3.4 and section 4.3.6) and in relation to the scientific challenges of the project applied for.
+Your previous results will be assessed in relation to your career path (see section 4.3.5 and section 4.3.7) and in relation to the scientific challenges of the project applied for.
 If you, as the applicant, are not an associate professor and have not been awarded a positive associate professor assessment ("lektorbedømmelse") and the project involves the education of researchers, you must account for how the relevant supervision will be provided, and how the research student's scientific association to the project will be ensured.